CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 }
 ```

-## More complicated example with product with configuration and specific description
+## More complicated example with product with configuration and specific description - NEEDS UPDATE

 The following example has a product with its own description, and a configuration for that product with it's own description in turn.